Kebenei Kiplimo, the head of fraud investigations at Jubilee Insurance Company, was reading a newspaper when something caught his eye.

 It was a story about a man and woman charged with conspiring to defraud Pan Africa Assurance Company of Sh634,936.

-His curiosity pricked, Mr Kebenei decided to check Jubilee Insurance records.
+The story piqued his curiosity and Mr Kebenei decided to check Jubilee Insurance records.

 What he found surprised him.